St John’s Cathedral The Cathedral of St John the Baptist is the present day Cathedral in Limerick City was erected in 1856.

-St John’s Cathedral was designed by Philip Charles Hardwick.
-Hardwick was also working on Adare Manor at the time.
-Seventeen years after it’s opening work began on the spire, this was designed by Hennessy’s of Limerick.
+St. John’s Cathedral, boasting the tallest church spire in Ireland, was designed by Philip Charles Hardwick, who was also working on Adare Manor at the time.
+Seventeen years after the cathedral’s opening, work began on the spire, designed by Hennessy’s of Limerick.

-The bell in the steeple was carried to Limerick from Dublin, by barge using the canal systems, more information on the Limerick side of the canal can be found on the Canal Walk page.
+The bell in the steeple has an interesting history; it was transported from Dublin to Limerick by barge using the canal systems.
+For more information on the Limerick side of the canal, visit the Canal Walk page.

 Hello Greg,